Gene Wood: Announcing

+and for a revival of Match Game in 1990-91.

+He announced for Child's Play from 1982 to 1983.
+Wood announced the first few weeks of Bruce Forsyth's Hot Streak on ABC, before being replaced by Marc Summers.

 After the 1985 death of the original announcer Johnny Olson on the Bob Barker version of The Price Is Right, Wood was one of four interim announcers on that show, until Rod Roddy was chosen as Olson's successor.
 At that same time, he also announced on the nightly syndicated version hosted by Tom Kennedy that ran for the season.
 According to former producer Roger Dobkowitz, between Barker, Goodson, and Dobkowitz himself, they felt that his voice was a little on the harsh side and was unsuitable for the show, despite his experience.

 Wood returned to Price briefly in 1998 to read the summer rerun fee plugs.
 He also filled in for Olson, during the final weeks of the Tom Kennedy-hosted version of Body Language.

-Other shows on which Wood served as a regular announcer were Password (CBS, 1963–67), Now You See It (CBS, 1974–78), Tattletales (CBS, 1974–78), Double Dare (CBS, 1976–77), Showoffs (ABC, 1976–78), The Better Sex (ABC, 1977–78), Password Plus (NBC, 1979–82), Match Game-Hollywood Squares Hour (NBC, 1983–84), Trivia Trap (ABC, 1984–85) Super Password (NBC, 1984–89), Love Connection (Syndication, 1985–1988), Classic Concentration (NBC, 1987–91), Win, Lose or Draw (Syndicated, 1987–90), the Ross Shafer-hosted Match Game (1990–91), Baby Races (Family Channel, 1993–94), and Family Challenge (1995–96).
+Other shows on which Wood served as a regular announcer were Double Dare (CBS, 1976–77), Showoffs (ABC, 1976–78), The Better Sex (ABC, 1977–78), Trivia Trap (ABC, 1984–85), Love Connection (Syndication, 1985–1988), Classic Concentration (NBC, 1987–91), Win, Lose or Draw (Syndicated, 1987–90), Baby Races (Family Channel, 1993–94), and Family Challenge (1995–96).
 Prior to his retirement in the late 1990s, Wood also did voiceovers for the Game Show Network.

 Personal life and death

 Wood married Carleen Anderson in 1960.
 They had two daughters, Sasha and Mia, together.
 He had one son, Timothy, from a previous marriage.
 Wood retired to Adamsville, Rhode Island in the 1990s.
-He died of lung cancer in Boston, Massachusetts, on May 21, 2004.
+In June 1991, Wood underwent gallbladder surgery which forced him to miss several tapings of Classic Concentration and Family Feud and as a result, Art James subbed for Wood on both Concentration and Feud.

+Wood was actually close friends with his fellow game show colleagues, especially Bert Convy, Richard Dawson and Ray Combs.
+After Combs' suicide in 1996, Wood felt devastated over the loss and chose not to return to Family Challenge for its second season when Michael Burger became host out of respect of Combs' family.
+Wood even spoke at Combs' funeral.
+On Thanksgiving 1996, Game Show Network aired a Family Feud marathon with Richard Dawson and Wood as hosts, at the end of the marathon, Wood appeared and delivered an emotional tribute to his best friend Ray Combs.

+Wood was a heavy smoker and in 1999, Wood was diagnosed with lung cancer.
+Wood died on May 21, 2004 at the age of 78.